 Last weekend, visitors to the New York Botanical Garden were in for a real treat.
-That's because in addition to admiring the beautiful exhibits, they got a chance to see the Michelangelo of pumpkin carvers, Ray Villafane transform oversized gourds into spine-chilling exhibits.
+That's because, in addition to admiring the beautiful exhibits, they got a chance to see the Michelangelo of pumpkin carvers, Ray Villafane transform oversized gourds into spine-chilling exhibits.

 The team, which included Andy Bergholtz from Food Network's Halloween Wars began their busy 'Giant Pumpkin Carving' weekend with a demonstration at the city's Grand Central Station, where thousands of commuters got a chance to see them sculpt a grotesquely large pumpkin into an amazingly detailed Halloween zombie.

-In order to carve these masterpieces, the team used three of the largest pumpkins grown in the United States, this year.
+To carve these masterpieces, the team used three of the largest pumpkins grown in the United States, this year.
 They all weighed over 1,750 pounds, with the largest exceeding 1,800 pounds.
 The carvings are part of the garden's annual Haunted Pumpkin Garden Festival, which will be open to the public until October 31st and besides these scary beauties also includes 500 other intricately carved gourds ranging from scarecrows to snakes and even insects!

-While the pumpkin maestro is now well known for his extraordinary carving talents, Ray's path to this unusual hobby was quite accidental.
+While the pumpkin maestro is now well known for his extraordinary carving talents, Ray's path to this unusual hobby was entirely accidental.
 After graduating from the school of Visual Arts in New York City in 1991, he decided to pursue a career as an art teacher in Bellaire, Michigan.